 Another really neat feature of 2AFDB is the “Range Records” module.
+This module is really the central player that ties the others together in terms of the relational databases.
 Here you can log your range, hunting, and training trips.
 You can record which gun(s) you brought with you and which ammo (and how much) was used.
 When you do that, the program automatically updates the appropriate sections in the “Firearms” and “Ammo Dump” records.
 So, when you record the ammo fired in a particular gun in the Range Records module, it will automatically update the round count for that gun in the Firearms module and update your ammo inventory in the Ammo Dump module.
 This is what I meant by “relational database” earlier.

 There is plenty of space for notes about the range session, and additional space for notes with each target picture.
 You might write about issues with ammo, magazines, or a gun.
 You might also keep notes about what was working or not working with your technique (grip, trigger control, etc.).

 In the PRO version of 2AFDB, you can track and compare targets side by side.
 So, you can filter targets by gun, dates, shooter, distance and then compare them to see how you’re doing (hopefully improving!).